Wikipedia

 College choirs

 The Choir of St John's College has a tradition of religious music and has sung the daily services in the College Chapel since the 1670s.
 The services follow the cathedral tradition of the Church of England, with Evensong being sung during Term six days a week and Sung Eucharist on Sunday mornings.
 Since 2023 the choir has been directed by Christopher Gray, who was formerly the choirmaster and organist at Truro Cathedral.[29]
-The boys of the choir are educated and board at St John's College School.
+The boys and girls of the choir are educated and board at St John's College School.
 During university vacations, the choir carries out engagements elsewhere.
 Recent tours have taken it to places including the Netherlands, the US and Japan.[30]

 The choir has an extensive discography of nearly 100 commercial releases dating back to the 1950s when it was signed to the Decca/Argo label under George Guest.
 The Choir has since had successful recording contracts with Hyperion Records and Chandos Records, resulting in many critical accolades including a Gramophone Editor's Choice selection for 2015's collection The Call.[31]
 In 2016 the choir signed to Signum Records on its St John's College imprint.
 The first recording of this venture was a collection of music by the contemporary composer Jonathan Harvey released in May 2016 to a number two position in the UK specialist classical charts.
 The imprint will also release non-choral recordings by current and former members of the college.[32]